JustinLove/keybind_extensions/README.md

 ### Alternate ESC/Back

 I tend to hit ESC too many times and end up with an option menu.
 Breaks out all the pieces.
+Tip: keep the basic version bound to something in case the mod gets turned off for any reason.

 - Modal back (no menu)
 - Open option menu